-Physicians and specialists at the Mount Sinai Medical Center can diagnosis and treat adult and pediatric patients suffering from various blood clotting issues affecting the liver and intestines.
+Physicians and specialists at the Mount Sinai Health System can diagnosis and treat adult and pediatric patients suffering from various blood clotting issues affecting the liver and intestines.
 We do all we can to avoid the need for a transplant.

 We have treated patients living with the following conditions:

 - Cirrhosis is scarring of the liver and poor liver function as a result of chronic (long lasting) liver disease.
 Cirrhosis can sometimes cause high blood pressure, but not always.
 When patients experience high blood pressure from non-cirrhosis-related liver dysfunction, it is known as non-cirrhotic portal hypertension.
 The liver pathologists at Mount Sinai are national experts especially for a non-cirrhotic portal hypertension diagnosis.

 - This is a rare liver disease in which the veins that drain blood from the liver are blocked or narrowed.
 This disorder occurs when a clot completely or partially blocks the large veins that carry blood from the liver (hepatic veins) into the inferior vena cava.
 The inferior vena cava is the large vein that receives blood from the lower extremities, pelvis and abdomen and delivers it to the heart.